kuroress/ase2spine/README.md

 # ase2spine

-Script to export a aseprite file as set of png files and a json to import from Spine for animation.
+Script to export a aseprite file as set of png files and a json, to import to Spine.

 ## Usage
 1. Create a source ase file by aseprite.